 Hon Tre Island offshore is reached from the mainland by the world’s longest cable car, offering the Vinpearl theme and water park, and a five-star resort.
 Nha Trang is a popular hub with cruise ship routes, the annual Hong Kong yacht races, and other sailboat racing.
 The Nha Trang Oceanography Institute is comprised of a research center established in 1923, and houses a marine animal museum with more than 20,000 salt and freshwater species.
 Population: about 400,000.

-And in this corner: Quy Nhon!
+And in this corner: Quy Nhon Vietnam!

 Quy Nhon is a less frequently-visited, relative newcomer to the lineup of Vietnam beach towns.
 Its history goes back to the 11th century Kingdom of Champa.
 In the 15th century, Emperor Le Thanh Tong, the neo-Confucianist known as the “Vietnamese Hammurabi” for enacting a new legal code more favorable to women, made Quy Nhon his administrative center.
 In the 17th century, Portuguese Jesuit missionaries arrived.